 After finishing the entire Twilight series, he didn't want the books in his house anymore, but thought destroying them would send the wrong message.
 So he filmed himself hiding them all over Los Angeles, with notes inside for anyone who found them directing them to his site.
 Unfortunately, he has yet to receive any word if this paid off.

-Not technically true, for example, his liveblog of Half-Blood Prince on Buzznet received over seven thousand comments.
+His liveblog of Half-Blood Prince on Buzznet received over seven thousand comments.
 (Compared to three thousand for Sozin's Comet)

 Garnering praise from Neil Gaiman himself while reviewing American Gods.